Kelly Betting with Quantum Payoff: a continuous variable approach: The playing field

 the rightmost inequality following as a consequence of the positivity of $\bar{\Gamma}_t$.
 Equation~(\ref{ddf}) implies that, even though the gambler has a chance of increasing its wealth (i.e the value of the ergotropy of the mode $A$), in the quantum model we are considering here this always occurs at the cost of an inevitable waste of resources.

 It goes without mentioning that, as in the case of the payoff capital $\bar{\cal E}_t$, the figures of merit introduced above are stochastic quantities which strongly depend on the random sequence of betting events.
-Interestingly enough however a mere analysis of the functional dependence of $\bar{\mu}_t$, $\bar{r}_t$ upon the input data of the problem, allows us to draw some important conclusions even without carrying over a full statistical analysis of the process (a task which, as we shall see in the next section, is rather complex).
+Interestingly enough however a mere analysis of the functional dependence of $\bar{\mu}_t$, $\bar{r}_t$ upon the input data of the problem, allows us to draw some important conclusions even without carrying out a full statistical analysis of the process (a task which, as we shall see in the next section, is rather complex).
 For this purpose we first notice that from Eq.~(\ref{COHERENTSTATES}) it follows that setting $\zeta=0$, i.e. using input states $\hat{\rho}_0$ which have no squeezing, is the proper choice to bust $\bar{\mu}_t$ to its upper bound 1.
 This choice also ensures the saturation of the first inequality in Eq.~(\ref{ddf}), leading us to an output ergotropy ratio that expressed in terms of ${\cal E}_0$ can be written as

 the last inequality being saturated by setting ${{{n}}}=0$.
-Accordingly we can conclude that, for fixed values of ${\cal E}_0$ and game strategy $\eta_j$, the best choice for the input density matrix $\hat{\rho}_0$ is the pure coherent input state of the selected iso-ergotropy manifold (i.e. the green dot of Fig.~\ref{fig:ergo}) since, irrespectively from the specific outcomes of the stochastic process that drives the system dynamics, this will ensure the saturation of the functional upper bounds for both the two figures of merit we have introduced.
+Accordingly we can conclude that, for fixed values of ${\cal E}_0$ and game strategy $\eta_j$, the best choice for the input density matrix $\hat{\rho}_0$ is the pure coherent input state of the selected iso-ergotropy manifold (i.e. the green dot of Fig.~\ref{fig:ergo}) since, irrespective of the specific outcomes of the stochastic process that drives the system dynamics, this will ensure the saturation of the functional upper bounds for both the two figures of merit we have introduced.
+The above inequalities show the optimality of coherent input states for any $t$ and $\bar{\gamma}_t$.
+At each step the resulting concatenation of BGCs results in a noisy attenuation/amplification map, so the gambler cannot gain more ergotropy by using a different strategy even with an adaptive one.